AdaChain: A Learned Adaptive Blockchain: Learning Algorithms

 \sparagraph{Contextual multi-armed bandits (CMABs).} In a contextual multi-armed bandit problem, an agent periodically makes decisions in a number of episodes, enumerated by $n$.
 In each episode, the agent selects an action $a_n$ based on a provided state $s_n$, and then receives a reward $r_n$.
 The agent's goal is to select actions in a way that minimizes \emph{regret}, i.e., the difference between the reward from the chosen action and the reward from the optimal action.
 CMABs assume that each episode is independent\footnote{Contextual multi-armed bandit algorithms have been shown to be effective even when these condition do not strictly hold~\cite{thompson_intro}.} from each other, and that the optimal decision depends only on the state $s_n$.
 As described in Section~\ref{sec:overview} and~\ref{sec:switching}, in order to be responsive to workload changes, there are no pending blocks across different episodes in \sys.
 Thus, each episode in \sys can also be considered to be independent (although caching effects may bring a small amount of dependence between episodes).

-\sparagraph{\sys's formulation}. \sys uses \textit{effective} throughput as the performance metric $P$ to maximize, which is the number of successfully committed transactions per second.
+\sparagraph{\sys's formulation.} \sys uses \textit{effective} throughput as the performance metric $P$ to maximize, which is the number of successfully committed transactions per second.
 For each episode, it must select an architecture to use. \sys's goal is to select the best architecture (in terms of effective throughput) in the family of available architectures $A$, given the current perceived workload $w \in W$.
 We call this selection function $S: W \to A$.
 We formalize the goal as a regret minimization problem, where the regret $r_n$ for an episode $n$ is defined as the difference between the effective throughput of the architecture selected by \sys and the ideally optimal architecture as presented in equation~\ref{eq:formulation}.

-We use effective throughput as the performance metric since it is the dominant metric used by previous studies.
-However, the optimization goal above can be easily generalized to other performance metrics, such as latency or even user-defined service level objectives.
-We leave the study and evaluation of such performance metrics to future work.
+We use effective throughput as the performance metric since it is the dominant metric used by blockchain benchmark tools~\cite{dinh2017blockbench, hyperledgercaliper, gramoli2022diablo} and previous literatures that proposed fixed architectures~\cite{androulaki2018hyperledger, sharma2019blurring, ruan2020transactional, amiri2019parblockchain}.
+Extending the optimization goal to a combination of metrics is left for future work.